 - a mechanism to handle unauthorized UAVs and revocation of authorization (e.g. lack of connectivity to carry the UAV command and control messages, denied registration, etc.) that enables the system to keep track of and control UAV(s).

 SA2 kindly inform RAN WG, that the latest progress of R17 UAS study can be found at TR 23.754.
-SA2 has assumed the presence of the LTE aerial features added by RAN in previous releases.
-SA2 has discussed the need for support aerial features for NR in order to enable large scale deployment of UAV over NR, reckoning that the decision to carry out such work belongs to RAN WGs.
+SA2 has assumed the presence of the LTE aerial features added by RAN in previous releases for the relevant SA2 features.
+SA2 has discussed the need for support aerial features for NR in order to enable large scale deployment of UAV over NR, acknowledging that the decision to carry out such work belongs to RAN WGs.

 2 Actions